Taylor Hawkins' Death Under Investigation in Colombia - E! Online

 Colombian authorities have opened an investigation into the death of Foo Fighters drummer Taylor Hawkins.

 The legendary rock band announced in a statement on Friday, March 25 that the 50-year-old musician had died, without giving a cause.
-On Saturday, March 26, a source at the Colombian attorney general's office told Reuters that Hawkins' death is being investigated after he passed away in a hotel room in the capital of Bogota.
+He was staying in a hotel in Chapinero, a locality of the Colombian capital of Bogota, before he passed away that day.

-"We have begun an investigation to establish the cause of death of the musician, but for now we don't have any available information to share," the source said.
-"As the investigation advances, we will."
+On Saturday, March 26, the Colombian Attorney General's Office said in a statement on Twitter that Hawkins' death is being investigated.
+Columbia's District Secretary of Health said in its own statement that paramedics responded to a call about Hawkins suffering chest pain.
+Upon arrival at the hotel, they attempted to resuscitate the musician but were unsuccessful and he was pronounced dead at the scene.

-Police vehicles, an ambulance and fans gathered outside the hotel Friday, the Associated Press had reported.
-According to Colombian newspaper El Tiempo, preliminary reports indicated that Hawkins presented with chest pain and hotel staff called emergency services, but when paramedics arrived, the drummer had already passed away.
-Forensic lab tests to determine the cause of his passing are pending, the report said.
+The results of forensic lab tests to determine the cause of Hawkins' death are pending, Colombian newspaper El Tiempo reported, citing a preliminary police report.

 Following Hawkins' death, Foo Fighters, led by frontman Dave Grohl, canceled their scheduled performance at the Estéreo Picnic festival near Bogota.
 In addition, festival organizers also said the group was cancelling the rest of its South American tour.